the-genemachine/Open-Source-LLMs/Manual/manual.md

 6. **[Building AI Agents with Function Calling in Flowise and Llama 3](#53-function-calling-flowise)**: Learn how to build AI agents with function calling in Flowise and Llama 3.
 7. **[Building and Hosting AI Agents with Flowise and Open-Source Models](#54-hosting-agents)**: Explore how to build and host AI agents using Flowise and open-source models.
 8. **[Deploying AI Chatbots Using Hugging Face Inference and Flowise](#55-hugging-face-flowise)**: Learn how to deploy AI chatbots using Hugging Face Inference and Flowise.
+9. **[Optimizing AI Agents with Groq API for High-Speed Inference](#56-groq-api)**: Explore how to optimize AI agents with Groq API for high-speed inference.

 ---